mapmeld/mapplz-ruby/WISHLIST.md

 * Store geodata as geodata in MongoDB - but MultiPolygons cannot
 * Geospatial index and queries

-# GeoJSON

-* Test and support all forms of GeoJSON input (especially the weird ones)

 # Visualizations

 * Instead of a generic HTML/JS, offer color_by(property) ?